RebellionWebdesign/urban-food/README.md

 ------

-- Enable staff members to view bookings and cancel them
+- Enable staff members to view bookings and cancel them (either from admin or from a custom page)

 #### RESPONSIVENESS